1RaY-1/linux-startup/README.md

-# bash-startup
+# About
 This bash program makes other bash programs run at startup

 Tested on **Linux Mint, Fedora, Parrot OS**
 # How it works
 This program does this things:

-1. Locate your startup bash script and make sure that it exists
+1. Locate your startup bash script
+2. Ask you if you want to move your script to other directory
-2. Make sure that needed directory for your script exists
+3. Check if your script and needed directory for your script exists
-3. Move your script to other directory (if you want to)
+4. Move your script to other directory (if you want to)
-4. Make it executable
+5. Make it executable
-5. Create and edit .service file
+6. Create and edit .service file
-6. Reload daemon
+7. Reload daemon
-7. Enable and start .service file which will execute yout bash script at every startup
+8. Enable and start .service file which will execute yout bash script at every startup

 # Usage
 Run with